 Professor of Epidemiology (Chronic Diseases) and of Psychology

-Director, Community Alliance for Research & Engagement (CARE)
+Founding Director, CARE: Community Alliance for Research and Engagement

-Deputy Director and Director of Training, Center for Interdisciplinary Research on AIDS
+Deputy Director, Yale Center for Interdisciplinary Research on AIDS

-Acquired Immunodeficiency Syndrome; Chronic Disease; Community Health Centers; Community Health Services; Epidemiology; Maternal Health Services; Obesity; Pregnancy; Prenatal Care; Urban Health
+Chronic Disease; Community Health Services; Epidemiology; Obesity; Pregnancy; Prenatal Care; Urban Health

 Professor of Chronic Diseases